gTauro8/stocks_prediction_backend/README.md

-# Financial Guru Web Application
+# Stocks Predictions Web Application

 This repository contains a web application built with Go (Golang) and Gin framework, designed for managing user financial questionnaires and providing investment recommendations.